 The Pillar 3 disclosure report requires disclosure of Pillar 1 types of risks as well as the minimum required regulatory capital.
-Based on the assessments of all material Pillar 1 types of risks (Credit, Market and Operational), that apply to CSSA, the minimum level of regulatory capital required is SAR 46.2m.
-When comparing the required minimum regulatory capital, based on the Pillar 1 types of risks, with the CSSA capital base (SAR 423.1m) as at 31 December 2019, there is excess regulatory capital of SAR 376.9m.
-The CSSA regulatory capital ratio is 9.15 times the minimum regulatory capital required to meet the Pillar 1 types of risks.
+Based on the assessments of all material Pillar 1 types of risks (Credit, Market and Operational), that apply to CSSA, the minimum level of regulatory capital required is SAR 62.2m.
+When netting the required minimum regulatory capital, based on the Pillar 1 types of risks, against the CSSA capital base (SAR 398.4m) as at 31December 2020, the excess regulatory capital is calculated as

+SAR 336.2m.
+The CSSA regulatory capital ratio is 6.40 times the minimum regulatory capital required to meet the Pillar 1 types of risks.

-This demonstrates CSSA has adequate minimum regulatory capital as at 31 December 2019.
+This demonstrates CSSA has adequate minimum regulatory capital as at 31 December 2020.

-For full details, please refer to Disclosure on Capital Adequacy as at 31 December 2019 in Appendix II.
+For full details, please refer to Disclosure on Capital Adequacy as at 31 December 2020 in Appendix II.